Conditioning on posterior samples for flexible frequentist goodness-of-fit testing: Main results

 Before presenting our finite-sample theoretical results, we first give some intuition for why the aCSS-B procedure can be expected to provide approximately exchangeable copies of the data $X$.

-\paragraph{Intuition: the Bayesian setting.}Suppose that we are in a true Bayesian setting, where the unknown parameter $\theta_0$ was in fact drawn from the prior density $\pi$.
-In that case, the expression~\eqref{eqn:conditional_density_X_exact} gives the conditional density of $X\mid(\theta_0,\widehat\theta_1,\dots,\widehat\theta_B)$.
-But after marginalizing over $\theta_0$, the expression~\eqref{eqn:conditional_density_X_approx} is the conditional density of $X\mid(\widehat\theta_1,\dots,\widehat\theta_B)$---this is the exact, rather than approximate, conditional distribution for $X$, and thus drawing the copies $\widetilde{X}^{(m)}$ from this density leads to exact exchangeability, and validity of the test.
+\emph{Intuition: the Bayesian setting.}Suppose that we are in a true Bayesian setting, where the unknown parameter $\theta_0$ was in fact drawn from the prior density $\pi$.
+In that case,~\eqref{eqn:conditional_density_X_exact} gives the conditional density of $X\mid(\theta_0,\widehat\theta_1,\dots,\widehat\theta_B)$.
+But after marginalizing over $\theta_0$,~\eqref{eqn:conditional_density_X_approx} is the conditional density of $X\mid(\widehat\theta_1,\dots,\widehat\theta_B)$---this is the exact, rather than approximate, conditional distribution for $X$, and thus drawing the copies $\widetilde{X}^{(m)}$ from this density leads to exact exchangeability, and validity of the test.

-\paragraph{Intuition: sufficiency of the posterior.} We will now consider an alternative viewpoint on the intuition behind the method, without assuming a Bayesian setting---that is, we return to the setting of a fixed $\theta_0$.
+\emph{Intuition: sufficiency of the posterior.} We will now consider an alternative viewpoint on the intuition behind the method, without assuming a Bayesian setting---that is, we return to the setting of a fixed $\theta_0$.
 After observing $B$ draws from the posterior (for a large $B$), we have approximately observed the posterior density of $\theta\mid X$ with respect to the base measure $\nu_\Theta$, which is computed in~\eqref{eqn:posterior_density}.
-The following standard result, proved for completeness in Appendix~\ref{app: proof of prop: posterior is sufficient}, tells us that $\pi(\,\cdot \mid X)$, which we view as statistic of the data (i.e., a map from the data $X$ to this density function), is in fact a minimal sufficient statistic. \begin{proposition} Let $X\sim f_\theta$ for the parametric family $\{f_\theta : \theta\in\Theta\}$.
-Fix any prior on $\Theta$, with a positive density $\pi$ (relative to some base measure $\nu_\Theta$).
-Then the posterior density $\pi(\,\cdot \mid X)$ is a minimal sufficient statistic for $X$. \end{proposition}
+The following standard result, proved for completeness in Appendix~\ref{app: proof of prop: posterior is sufficient}, tells us that $\pi(\,\cdot \mid X)$, which we view as statistic of the data (i.e., a map from the data $X$ to this density function), is in fact a minimal sufficient statistic.